 There are different types of snow and they all impact your snowboarding adventure in different ways.
 Too little snow and you may end up injuring yourself or damaging your board.
 Too much snow and you may have trouble snowboarding like you usually do.

-So, how much snow do you need to snowboard?
+So, how much snow is needed to snowboard?
 Well, most snowboarders prefer at least 4-10 inches, and the minimum requirement of snow is around 20 inches (50cm) for a typical resort.
 But that answer isn’t so simple.
 Many resorts have different requirements and the different types of snow impact snowboarders in different ways.
-We’ll take a look at all of these factors so that by the end of reading, you’ll be able to answer the question, “how much snow do you need to snowboard?”
+We’ll take a look at all of these factors so that by the end of reading, you’ll know what is a good amount of snow for snowboarding.

 How to determine snowfall